-Retail pharmacy has grown during Washington’s history from small (and occasionally haphazard) operations, sometimes run out of grocery stores or doctor’s offices, into a sophisticated industry handling hundreds of millions of dollars of prescriptions and retail products annually.
-This essay tracks the history of retail pharmacy in Washington from early stores that sold a handful of drugs, along with retail products such as lamp oil and paint, to the pharmacies of today (2011), where you can buy anything from prescription drugs and early-pregnancy-test kits to office supplies, greeting cards, cosmetics, toasters, and socks.
+Retail pharmacy has grown during Washington's history from small (and occasionally haphazard) operations, sometimes run out of grocery stores or doctor's offices, into a sophisticated industry handling hundreds of millions of dollars of prescriptions and retail products annually.
+This essay tracks the history of retail pharmacy in Washington from early stores that sold a handful of drugs, along with retail products such as lamp oil and paint, to the pharmacies of the twenty-first century, where you can buy anything from prescriptiono drugs and early-pregnancy-test kits to office supplies, greeting cards, cosmetics, toasters, and socks.

 The first pharmacies in Washington Territory opened in the 1850s, though calling them "pharmacies" is a stretch.
 One of the earliest, opened by Dan Kiser in Olympia in 1852 or 1853, also served as a meat market.
 In the United States in the nineteenth century, many pharmacies were incorporated into the community's grocery store.
 Others, such as a drugstore opened by Dr. U. G. Warbass in Olympia in 1855, were operated straight out of a doctor's office.

 Bona fide pharmacies followed almost immediately.
 Washington’s first full-fledged pharmacy opened in Olympia in 1853.
 It was owned and operated by Dr. G. K. Willard (1808-1866) and later by his son, Dr. Rufus Willard.